Monty4/Time-Bank/README.md

 - REACT
 - REACT-ROUTER

-## COMPONENTS

 ## FLOW

 - **Seach a service**: Users can search a service, by descripton, city and borough.

-- **Contract a user**: Once the user has found a user that offers the request service, they can contact by email.
-At this moment, a contract is generated with status 'Pending'.
-If user accept to make the job, contract changes to 'Accepted', and when finish, to 'Finished'.

-- **Manage contracts** user has the option to value the service, this way users can get TC(time-coins) and can improve their position in the rate.
-When user is rated, contract status and TC are updated
+- **Contract a user and flow**: Once the user is found, we request the service generating a contract with pending status.
+This contract may be accepted or canceled by the contract server or rejected by the client.
+After the server ends the service and later the client values the server service.

+- **Manage contracts** The flow of a contract is:

+## COMPONENTS

 ## DEVELOPER: Mario Montalbán